* Text only available in Spanish

 Free Exercise of the Profession

-Complete the registration process.
-Once admitted, the student must complete the registration process.
-The procedure is initiated via the web, but it is necessary to submit the registration form and the additional documentation to the General Registrar's Office before the end of June.
-Classes begin on the first Monday of September.
+Completing the registration process.
+Once admitted, students must complete the registration process, which is initiated on the web page.
+It is necessary to submit the registration form and the additional documentation required personally to the University General Registrar´s Office.

 Applicant Profile/Requirements and Documentation